ppyrka98/Project1/README.md

 - **tile-wide.png** - Image that can be used for wide tile.
 - **tile.png** - Image that can be used for small, medium, or large tiles.

+**index.html**
+1. declares that the document type will be HTML.
+2. Removes the "no-js" class when javascript is available, otherwise it leaves it there.
+3. (space)